node-prism/arc/README.md

 # arc

-Lightweight, in-memory, optionally persistent, 100% JavaScript document database.
-Use it in node.
-Use it in the browser with the localStorage adapter.
-Use it as the embedded database solution for your electron app.
+This is a lightweight, in-memory, optionally persistent, and fully JavaScript-based document database.
+You can use it with node, in a browser using the localStorage adapter, or as an embedded database solution for your electron app.

-*This library is under active development and the API is likely to evolve as features are expanded, however it's unlikely that there will be any breaking changes.*
+*Please note that this library is currently under active development and its API may evolve as new features are added.
+However, it is unlikely that any breaking changes will be introduced.*

 * [Installation](#installation)
 * [API overview](#api-overview)